< back to main hub

 For iPhones, you'll need to download the app on both phones, but this time select iOS device.
 You can either transfer your files directly using a USB OTG cable, or through iCloud backup (by simply signing in).
 Once the phones are paired, click through the instructions.
 Apps won’t be transferred across, but you’ll be shown a list of Android alternatives to download on your new phone.

-Those upgrading from a Windows phone can also benefit from the Xperia Transfer App, but will need an Xperia Transfer Cable to move files over.
+Those upgrading from a Windows phone can also benefit from the Xperia Transfer App but will need an Xperia Transfer Cable to move files over.

 If you're changing provider as well as phone, it makes sense to keep your old number.
 Thankfully, this process is very straightforward:

-• Call your current provider and ask for a mobile Porting Authorisation Code (PAC) – you'll receive it there and then over the call, or within two hours by text.
-Your old contract will either cancel soon after, or revert to a pay-as-you-go plan, putting the responsibility on you to cancel it.
+Call your current provider and ask for a mobile Porting Authorisation Code (PAC) – you'll receive it there and then over the call, or within two hours by text.
+Your old contract will either cancel soon after or revert to a pay-as-you-go plan, putting the responsibility on you to cancel it.
+Contact your new provider and give them the PAC number (they last for 30 days) and schedule the switchover – usually the next working day, or the following Tuesday if requested on a Friday, Saturday or Sunday.
+Check your phone to see if it all works and contact the new provider if it doesn't.

 Conclusion:

 Getting a new phone or plan set-up isn't as hard has it once was.
-With the above you should be ready and set to enjoy an exciting new phone, headache-free!
+With the above, you should be ready and set to enjoy an exciting new phone, headache-free!
 And we have plenty of phones available on our website, from Apple to Android, we have it all!

 More articles

-by Charlotte Bolton | updated Jan 22, 2024
+by Charlotte Bolton | updated Apr 09, 2025

-by Charlotte Bolton | updated Oct 16, 2023
+by Charlotte Bolton | updated Apr 04, 2025

-by Charlotte Bolton | updated Jun 14, 2023
+by Charlotte Bolton | updated Mar 07, 2025